nlbeaird/ocean_data_examples/README.md

 A collection of simple notebooks to help me remember how to access ocean data sets and make simple plots.

+Almost all the examples are things I'm learning from others expertise on the web, and *for sure* all the tools are due to the expertise and effort of others!
+So thanks!!

-Many of these are examples I used in my integrated ocean observing class
+Many of these are examples I use(d) in my integrated ocean observing class.
+Hopefully contributions from students to follow!